nathan-gardner/SECON2023Robot/Documentation/Prototype Substitution/PrototypeSubstitutionRequest.md

 ## 3. Prototype Chassis
 - Substitute the built proto-chassis for pedestal storage minimally functional expectation
   - Proximity sensor for pedestal storage has not come in yet

-## 4. Consumption
-- Substitute consumption for duck storage
-  - Fully functioning consumption
-  - The servos and solenoid actuator parts have come in yet for duck storage